-It’s no secret that the benefits of teaching in the international education sector are starting to attract more and more teachers to explore career opportunities further afield.
-Competitive salaries, great benefits packages and a chance for professional development in an exciting new setting, means that this industry is seeing phenomenal growth right now.
+It’s no secret that the benefits of teaching in the international education sector are encouraging more and more teachers to explore career opportunities further afield.
+Competitive salaries, great benefits packages and a chance for professional development in an exciting new setting, mean that this industry is seeing phenomenal growth right now.

-It also means a chance to travel the world and experience new cultures and landscapes and enhance your CV with international teaching experience.
-All this with the ability to become a part of some of the most well respected schools in the world with access to top of the range facilities.
+It also means a chance to travel the world, experience new cultures and landscapes, and enhance your CV with international teaching experience.
+All this, plus the chance to join some of the most well-respected schools in the world with access to top of the range facilities.

 Keep it simple and relevant

-Condense your resume down to the necessary information.
+Condense your CV down to the necessary information.
 We don’t need to see your high school grades.
-Think about how much personal info you include as well.
+Think about how much personal information you include as well.
 Our mission is to quickly and efficiently set you off in the right next steps in your career.

-It’s amazing the amount of CV’s that come through with grammatical or spelling mistakes.
-Check it, and check it again and then ask someone else to check it too.
+It’s amazing how many CVs come through with grammatical or spelling mistakes.
+Check it once, check it again and then ask someone else to check it too.

 Explain your acronyms

-In the international education sector there are so many different institutions and academic bodies that it really makes sense to write out the name in full first and then use the acronym in brackets, certainly if it’s not a well-known or globally used acronym.
+In the international education sector there are so many different institutions and academic bodies that it really makes sense to write out the name in full first and then use the acronym in brackets.
+This is especially important if it’s not a well-known or globally used acronym.
 We want recruiting schools to be able to understand your CV!